-where r'{ij} and r''{ij} is the a sign reflecting the ratio of ratings R' and R'' for banks i and j, n is the total number of banks which has 2 ratings simultaneously.
+where r'{ij} and r''{ij} are the signs reflecting the ratio of ratings R' and R'' for banks i and j, n is the total number of banks which have 2 ratings simultaneously.

-The closer τ_x to a unit, the more agreed rating are.
-So if τ_x is close to 1, then consensus rating and its alternative/proxy are highly agreed; if τ_x is close to -1, then consensus rating and its alternative/proxy contradict each other.
-Values of τ_x close to 0 mean no/low correlation between ratings.
+The closer τ_x is to 1, the more the ratings agree.
+So if τ_x is close to 1, then the consensus rating and its alternative/proxy agree highly; if τ_x is close to -1, then consensus rating and its alternative/proxy contradict each other.
+Values of τ_x close to 0 mean no or a low correlation between ratings.